olegranmo/Plug-and-Play-Collaboration-Between-Specialized-Tsetlin-Machines/README.md

   * Color Thermometers w/3x3 convolution;
   * Color Thermometers w/4x4 convolution.

-Working as a team increases accuracy on Fashion-MNIST by two percentage points, CIFAR-10 by twelve points, and CIFAR-100 by nine points, yielding new state-of-the-art results for TMs across the datasets.
+Working as a team increases accuracy on Fashion-MNIST by two percentage points, CIFAR-10 by twelve points, and CIFAR-100 by nine points, yielding new state-of-the-art results for TMs.

 ## Architecture